 The Association developed and approved a wellness plan that all districts have negotiated to.
 Currently all thirteen districts are under this plan.
 During FY18, a new plan was developed.
 The Premium Savings Optional Plan (PSP) would include higher deductibles, coinsurance maximums, mandatory working spouse and annual health screenings.
 Penalties for member-requested (dispense as written) brands when generic is available would include member pays cost difference between generic and brand name plus brand name copayments.
-A 15% reduction in premium guaranteed until July 1, 2019 is part of the plan.
 This plan is strictly optional.
 Districts could negotiate to this plan or offer it as an option to their employees.
 Language was also developed for working spouse restrictions that require spouses of covered employees to elect at least "single" coverage from their place of employment in order to be eligible to be covered as secondary under the Association's plan.
 As an incentive, districts that have the Association's working spouse language have lower premiums for their health/prescription coverage.
 The Association expects to see cost savings as a result of these changes and expects to be able to market their services better to insurance carriers.
-The Association is working on future wellness activities that can save the association premium dollars.
+The Association is working on future wellness activities that can save the Association premium dollars.